wavefrontHQ/docs/pages/doc/integrations_pks.md

 Wavefront includes several predefined dashboards for monitoring PKS.
 You can use these dashboards as is, or [clone and customize them](dashboards_managing.html).

-We support dashboards for major functionality including PKS Home dashboard, Nodes dashboard, Namespaces dashboard, Deployments dashboard, Pods dashbord, Pod containers dashboard, and Services and Replication Sets dashboard.
-The screenshots below show some examples:
+We support dashboards for major functionality including:
+* PKS Home dashboard
+* Nodes dashboard
+* Namespaces dashboard
+* Deployments dashboard
+* Pods dashbord
+* Pod containers dashboard
+* Services and Replication Sets dashboard

+The screenshots below show some examples.
+To see the full set of dashboards, sign in your Wavefront instance -- or sign up for a [free trial](http://wavefront.com/sign-up/?utm_source=docs.vmware.com&utm_medium=referral&utm_campaign=docs-front-page){:target="_blank" rel="noopenner noreferrer"}.

 ### PKS Home Dashboard
 ![dashboard home](images/pks-03-home.png)